YomNom/trashcan-base/README.md

 # Smart Trashcan Interface (https://trashcan-base.vercel.app/)
 ### By Joey Yong, Du Nguyen, Huu Quang Nhat Nguyen, Ming Zeng

-This project demonstrates the user interface for a conceptual smart trashcan on a website using svelte & javascript.
+This project demonstrates the user interface for a conceptual smart trashcan on a website using Svelte & JavaScript.
 "Physically", the smart trashcan has a digital screen and motion sensor on the lid.
-Hosted by vercel, the website has an interactible representation of the screen and the motion sensor, along with a 2D model of the trashcan lid.
-Logically, the smart trashcan will assist the user by reminding them to take out the trash around trashday and notify them how dirty their trash is based on the level of smell.
+Hosted by Vercel, the website has an interactive representation of the screen and the motion sensor, along with a 2D model of the trashcan lid.
+Logically, the smart trashcan will assist the user by reminding them to take out the trash around trash day and notify them how dirty their trash is based on the level of smell.
 The trashcan also bags up trash and takes it out.

 ## Why this project was made?